FIWARE/catalogue/README.md

 A number of Generic Enablers are available making it easier to interface with the Internet of Things, Robots and Third-party systems for the purpose of gathering valuable context information or trigger actuations in response to context updates:

-* The IDAS Generic Enabler offers you a wide range of IoT Agents making it easier to interface with devices using the most widely used IoT protocols (LWM2M over CoaP, JSON or UltraLight over HTTP/MQTT or OPC-UA) as well as develop your own IoT Agent.
+* The **IDAS** Generic Enabler offers you a wide range of IoT Agents making it easier to interface with devices using the most widely used IoT protocols (LWM2M over CoaP, JSON or UltraLight over HTTP/MQTT or OPC-UA)

+  * [IoT Agent for JSON](http://fiware-iotagent-json.rtfd.io/) - a bridge between HTTP/MQTT messaging (with a JSON payload) and NGSI
+  * [IoT Agent for LWM2M](http://fiware-iotagent-lwm2m.rtfd.io)  - a bridge between the [Lightweight M2M](https://www.omaspecworks.org/what-is-oma-specworks/iot/lightweight-m2m-lwm2m/) protocol and NGSI
+  * [IoT Agent for Ultralight](http://fiware-iotagent-ul.rtfd.io) -  a bridge between HTTP/MQTT messaging (with an UltraLight2.0 payload) and NGSI
+  * [IoT Agent  for LoRaWAN](http://fiware-lorawan.rtfd.io) -  a bridge between the [LoRaWAN](https://www.thethingsnetwork.org/docs/lorawan/) protocol and NGSI
+  * [IoT Agent library](https://iotagent-node-lib.rtfd.io) - library for developing your own IoT Agent.

 The following is a list of Generic Enablers under incubation within this chapter:

-* The Fast RTPS Incubated Generic Enabler has been adopted as default middleware in ROS2, the widely known Robot Operating System, therefore it helps to interface with robotics systems.
+* The [Fast RTPS](https://eprosima-fast-rtps.rtfd.io/) Incubated Generic Enabler has been adopted as default middleware in ROS2, the widely known Robot Operating System, therefore it helps to interface with robotics systems.
-* The OpenMTC Incubated Generic Enabler brings an open source implementation of the OneM2M standard.
+* The [OpenMTC](http://www.openmtc.org/doc.html) Incubated Generic Enabler brings an open source implementation of the OneM2M standard.
 A northbound interface with the Orion Context Broker is implemented as part of the product.

 ## Processing, Analysis and Visualization